Mission, Values and History

 A willingness to think and challenge oneself by having a broad perspective and a deep interest in things, which makes one "want to know" and "want to learn" more actively.
 It is an important mindset to not wait for something to be given to you but to take action on your own and have the opportunity to grow.

 The ability to think outside the box, to see and understand things from multiple perspectives, and to create one's own ideas.
-The acute cognitive ability is important not only in cognitive skills such as problem-solving, but also in non-cognitive skills such as empathy and cooperation.
+Critical thinking skills are important, not only in terms of cognitive skills such as problem-solving, but also in terms of non-cognitive skills, such as communication and emotional maturity.

 History